-We mixed our winter village houses with some bottle brush trees like these from Amazon.
+We mixed our dollar store winter village houses with some bottle brush trees like these from Amazon.
 I saw similar ones at the Dollar Tree as well.
 The holidays are right around the corner!
 These budget-friendly decorations will have your holiday mantle or bookshelf on point.

 If you’re looking for more fun and affordable DIY Christmas projects, check out our post on DIY Glitter Christmas Ornaments.